phase2/outrigger-docs/docs/project-setup/project-configuration.md

 be done to add to the developer experience of the project, or to capture project specifics / intricacies in a place that is consistent for all team members.

-`.outrigger.yml` is usually placed in the project root and can contain configuration to customise the `rig project run` and `rig project sync` commands.
+`.outrigger.yml` is usually placed in the project root and can contain configuration to customize the `rig project run` and `rig project sync` commands.
 Below is a sample configuration file with comments to describe the various configuration options.

 ```yaml